A Saint Who Levels Up Through Necromancy

 Because the one who figured it out is you.

-Not so much as a flicker of color changing on his face, Yujin focused on crafting the potion.
+Without so much as a flicker crossing his face, Yujin bent to the work of crafting the potion.

-With unhesitating hands he processed the leaf, and dropped the powdered, split mana stone into the potion.Watching it with a blank expression, Shin Junseok’s eyes wavered without pause.
+With unhesitating hands he processed the leaf, then dropped the powdered, split mana stone into the potion without a moment’s pause.

 Is it — is it actually working?